-Also, some argue that the word chemsex does what it says on the tin (sex on/with chemicals) is another unhelpful label to describe gay men.
+Also, some argue that while the word chemsex does what it says on the tin (sex on/with chemicals) it is yet another unhelpful label ascribed to gay men.
 What do you think?

 What is new, however, is that if and when guys 'crash and burn' using these drugs, the consequences are more damaging, more lasting, and require more complex and comprehensive intervention, recovery, and support.

 We should also be mindful:

 "The truth is that for some gay men it never becomes a problem – they engage in it occasionally and recreationally, maintaining the ability to disengage when they wish to.
 But for others, it does become a problem.
 It can interfere with other aspects of life, such as work, family life, friendships and relationships.
 Engagement in chemsex can increase the risk of serious infections, such as HIV and hepatitis C. The risk of death from overdose is a significant one."

 Rusi Jaspal | Enhancing Sexual Health, Self-Identity and Wellbeing among Men Who Have Sex With Men | 2018